Evolving symbolic density functionals: Results

 In this work, a symbolic functional form is treated as an individual.
 The initial population can be the empty functional or existing functionals.
 Each time a new functional is obtained, its scalar parameters are determined by minimizing the training error $J_\text{train}$.
 We adopt the weighted-root-mean-squared-deviation (WRMSD) from Ref.~\citen{mardirossian2016omega} as the objective function,

 where $N$ is the total number of data points in the dataset $S$ (training, validation or test). $E_i$ and $E^\text{ref}_i$ are the $i$-th energetic data and its reference value, respectively. $E_i$ can generally be computed from the DFT total energies ($E_\text{tot}$ in equation~(\ref{etot})) of one or more molecules.
-For instance, a $E_i$ that corresponds to isomerization energy is computed by taking the difference of $E_\text{tot}$ between two isomers. $w_i$ is the sample weight that accounts for the different scale of energetic data in different subsets and their values are taken from Ref.~\citen{mardirossian2016omega}.
+For instance, a $E_i$ that corresponds to isomerization energy is computed by taking the difference of $E_\text{tot}$ between two isomers. $w_i$ is the sample weight that accounts for the different scale of energetic data in different subsets.

 After the scalar parameters are determined, SyFES records the fitness of the new functional as $-J_\text{val}$ which is used later in the tournament selection.
 As the procedure advances, the population gradually evolves to functionals with higher fitness (lower validation error).
 The functional form with the highest fitness is selected as the final output from SyFES.

 In the following two subsections we present two demonstrations of the SyFES framework.
 In the first proof-of-principle demonstration, SyFES is capable of finding a known functional (B97 exchange functional) from scratch.
 In the second demonstration, SyFES can evolve from an existing functional ($\omega$B97M-V) to a novel functional form GAS22, which has better performance (test error) on the MGCDB84 dataset.
 In both demonstrations, we use the electron densities evaluated from the $\omega$B97M-V functional as input to equation~(\ref{etot}) to evaluate each new functional form to accelerate the search.
 At the end, we present self-consistent DFT calculations using GAS22.